 - Cognition/behavior/affective state evaluation tools: Minnesota Multiphasic Personality Inventory-2, clinical interview, Montreal Cognitive Assessment, among others.

 During the posttransplant period, surveillance of immunosuppressant levels for dosage titration is indicated, and its frequency will be dictated based on the patient’s clinical status.
-Monitor for electrolyte disturbance, such as hypomagnesemia (34%) causing arrhythmias and neuromuscular manifestations (eg, weakness, tetany) and hypophosphatemia (49%), among others.
+Monitor for electrolyte disturbance, such as hypomagnesemia (34%) and hypophosphatemia (49%), among others.
 Further laboratory monitoring and workup should be tailored to what is indicated for each individual patient.

-The needs for imaging will be dictated by the patient’s clinical status and time frame posttransplant; nonetheless, the following are some of the most commonly used:
+The needs for imaging will be dictated by the patient’s clinical status and time frame posttransplant.
+The following are some of the most used:

 - Fluoroscopic examination to rule out diaphragmatic paralysis, if suspected, posttransplant.

 - Chest computed tomography (CT), both non-contrast and contrast enhanced, is useful to assess the presence of common pulmonary pathology, such as effusions and consolidation, among others.
 CT is useful for confirming and quantifying infiltrates, selecting appropriate regions of the lung for bronchoscopy, and determining the response to specific antimicrobial treatment.
 It is also useful to evaluate for well-established complications of transplant such as vascular and bronchial anastomotic abnormality, lung torsion, pulmonary embolism, rejection, infection and bronchiolitis obliterans.
 (Hemmert)

 Early predictions of outcomes